Itheum/itheumcore-evm/README.md

 - requires > node 12x

 ### Notes
-[internal] All contracts deployed using the ItheumCoreContracts account (0xf..2266)
+[internal] All testnet contracts deployed using the ItheumCoreContracts account (0xf..2266) - except for avalanche where we used Brave Account 1 (0x9..F82c)

 ## Known Cross-Chain Errors
 - **Parachain deployment error**